evanboerchers/personal-website-3/src/lib/blog/posts/1-why-I-started-a-blog.md

 ---
-title: 'Why I Started a Blog: The Utility of Shouting into the Void'
+title: 'Why I Started a Blog'
 description: 'An introduction to my blog.
-The utility of writing even when no one is reading.'
+Why I want to write regardless of any readership.'
 date: 2025-06-17
 tags: ['personal']
 author: 'Evan Boerchers'